3sapham/FinalAssignment/README.md

 # FinalAssignment

-All the pictures are taken from oslomet's website and unplashed.
+All the pictures are taken from oslomet's website and unSplashed.